FormidableLabs/generator-formidable-react-component/README.md

 # generator-formidable-react-component

-This generator creates a react component scaffold with webpack.
-Linting, testing with Karma, and a minimal demo runner are included.
-This scaffold is heavily influenced by [react-shuffle](https://github.com/FormidableLabs/react-shuffle)
+This generator creates a react component from Formidable Labs freshest [react component boilerplate](https://github.com/FormidableLabs/formidable-react-component-boilerplate)

 To install generator-formidable-react-component from npm, run: